-- 1. The Committee on Agenda of the Faculty Council shall serve also as the Committee on Agenda of the General Faculty and shall program the work of the General Faculty.
-This shall not preclude the initiation of proposals from the floor. - 2.
-Every resolution expressing the sense of the Faculty shall be reduced to writing and copies thereof shall have been distributed to every member of the voting faculty at least twenty-four hours in advance of the meeting at which it is to be presented. - 3.
-Every amendment to any resolution before the Faculty shall be reduced to writing, if the chair or any two members shall so request. - 4.
-When there are resolutions before the Faculty, the order of precedence of motions shall be as follows: (i) to adjourn; (ii) to lay on the table; (iii) to postpone indefinitely; (iv) the previous question; (v) to postpone to a day certain; (vi) to commit; (vii) to amend an amendment; (viii) to amend; (ix) to substitute; (x) to pass the resolution. - 5.
-The motions to adjourn, to table, and the previous question shall be decided without debate. - 6.
-The call for the previous question shall not be in order more often than once in every ten minutes of debate.
-If the call for the previous question is made before the expiration of thirty minutes of debate on any resolution, including debate on any amendments and subsidiary motions, it shall be sustained by the vote of two-thirds of those present and voting.
-If the call for the previous question is made after the expiration of thirty minutes of debate on any resolution, including debate of any amendments and subsidiary motions, it shall be sustained by the vote of a majority of those present and voting.
-Upon the call for the previous question having been sustained, the chair shall immediately put the resolution and any pending amendments to a vote in the following order: (i) amendments in inverse order of introduction; (ii) the main question as amended. - 7.
-On motion of one-third of those present and voting, all persons who are not voting members of the Faculty shall retire from the hall before a vote is taken on any resolution or any motion listed in Rule 4. - 8.
-A motion to suspend the rules shall require an affirmative vote of two-thirds of those present and voting. - 9.
-Except as otherwise provided in these Rules, the proceedings of the General Faculty shall be governed by the most recent edition of Roberts Rules of Order.
+1. The Committee on Agenda of the Faculty Council serves also as the Committee on Agenda of the General Faculty and programs the work of the General Faculty.
+This does not preclude the initiation of proposals from the floor.

+2. Every resolution expressing the sense of the Faculty is reduced to writing and copies thereof are distributed to every member of the voting faculty at least twenty-four hours in advance of the meeting at which it is to be presented.

+3. Every amendment to any resolution before the Faculty is reduced to writing, if the chair or any two members so request.

+4. When there are resolutions before the Faculty, the order of precedence of motions is as follows: (i) to adjourn; (ii) to lay on the table; (iii) to postpone indefinitely; (iv) the previous question; (v) to postpone to a day certain; (vi) to commit; (vii) to amend an amendment; (viii) to amend; (ix) to substitute; (x) to pass the resolution.

+5. The motions to adjourn, to table, and the previous question are decided without debate.

+6. The call for the previous question is not be in order more often than once in every ten minutes of debate.
+If the call for the previous question is made before the expiration of thirty minutes of debate on any resolution, including debate on any amendments and subsidiary motions, it is sustained by the vote of two-thirds of those present and voting.
+If the call for the previous question is made after the expiration of thirty minutes of debate on any resolution, including debate of any amendments and subsidiary motions, it is sustained by the vote of a majority of those present and voting.
+Upon the call for the previous question having been sustained, the chair immediately puts the resolution and any pending amendments to a vote in the following order: (i) amendments in inverse order of introduction; (ii) the main question as amended.

-APPENDIX B RULES OF PROCEDURE OF THE FACULTY COUNCIL
+7. On motion of one-third of those present and voting, all persons who are not voting members of the Faculty are asked to retire from the hall before a vote is taken on any resolution or any motion listed in Rule 4.

+8. A motion to suspend the rules requires an affirmative vote of two-thirds of those present and voting.

+9. Except as otherwise provided in these Rules, the proceedings of the General Faculty are governed by the most recent edition of Roberts Rules of Order.

+APPENDIX B Rules of Procedure of the Faculty Council